LazoCoder/Playground-for-Java-Graphics/README.md

 javac Window.java
 java Window
 ```
 The following contains a short description of each animation & simulation.
 I did not include a gif for each animation as I did not want to slow down the rate at which the page loads.
+Furthermore, the animations are much smoother than they appear in the gifs.

 # Bart
 An animation of orbs hovering around Bart Simpson.